 If you prefer this can be seen on the YouTube website here.

 This presentation contains images that were used under a Creative Commons License.
 Click here to see the full list of images and attributions:

 Anaerobic Digestion & Bioresources Association: www.adbioresources.org

-ADBA is the trade association for the anaerobic digestion (AD) industry in the UK and companies and organisations working on novel technologies and processes that compliment the anaerobic digestion process and products.
-With our members they promote the economic and environmental benefits of AD in the UK (Advantage of Anaerobic Digestion).
+ADBA is the trade association for the anaerobic digestion (AD) industry in the UK and companies and organisations working on novel technologies and processes that complement the anaerobic digestion process and products.
+Our members promote the economic and environmental benefits of AD in the UK (Advantage of Anaerobic Digestion).